 The U.N.
 World Food Program requested donations of 611,000 tons of food for North Korea in 2002, but it cites a decline in donations.
 It acknowledges that the North Korean government places restrictions on its monitors' access to the food distribution system, but it believes that most of its food aid reaches needy people.
 Several private aid groups, however, withdrew from North Korea because of such restrictions and suspicions that the North Korean regime was diverting food aid to the military or the communist elite living mainly in the capital of Pyongyang.
 It is generally agreed that the regime gives priority to these two groups in its overall food distribution policy.
 The regime, too, refuses to adopt agricultural reforms similar to those of fellow communist countries, China and Vietnam, including dismantling of Stalinist collective farms.
 While such reforms resulted in big increases in food production in China and Vietnam, North Korea continues to experience sizeable food shortages year after year with no end in sight.
-Food shortages and resultant suffering reportedly increased in 2001.
-It is estimated that one to three million North Koreans died of malnutrition between 1995 and 2001.
+It is estimated that one to three million North Koreans died of malnutrition between 1995 and 2002.